johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/2017-03-07-an-american-walking-in-britain/index.md

 an enduring interest in walking in Britain.
 So mixing car touring with walking is an entirely reasonable way to go.
 One one trip in Wales I arranged to stay for two nights in each of three places.
 That often worked out to be a half day walk on the day I arrived and then a full-day of walking before staying the second night.
-I started out with a two days in Cotton-under-Edge and a full-days's walk on the Cotswold Way, two days in St. Davids in Wales and the Pembrokeshire Coast Path and then two more nights in the northern half of
+I started out with two days in Wotton-under-Edge and a full-days's walk on the Cotswold Way, two days in St. Davids in Wales and the Pembrokeshire Coast Path and then two more nights in the northern half of
 Wales.
 There are lots of areas where one could do something like that.
 With a bit of planning, one could do something like that via bus or train and avoid the car entirely (a big plus if one has qualms about driving on the left side of the road).

 ### Tour Companies

-There are many companies that arrange walking holidays. ^[More language issues: they say "holiday" where we say "vacation."]
+There are many companies that arrange walking holidays[^2].
 I used [Sherpa](https://www.sherpaexpeditions.com/United-Kingdom) for a self-guided tour on the West Highland Way.
 There are many others.
 A "self-guided" tour means that they will organize a route and accommodations, provide you with a map and directions, and usually also arrange to transport your luggage.
 Guided tours mean that you walk with a group.
-The only group tour I have done was an REI tour in the United States walking rim to rim across the Grand Canyon.
+I have done two group tours woth REI tour, one in the US and one in Greece.
 I can't claim to have any expertise about organized tours.
 It's a definite possibility, and well worth your consideration.
 Just Google "walking" and "britain" or "England" or "Scotland" and you will find a lot of options.
 An organized tour is a good way to get started.

+[^2]:More language issues: they say "holiday" where we say "vacation."

 There are also walking holidays that are organized out of a particular inn.
 You stay there for a period of time and each day your hosts arrange transportation to and from a walk for that day.
 This is not something I have any experience with.

 ### Camping

-Although I've made it clear that camping is not my cup of tea, plenty of people do make there way along the long-distance trails in Britain camping in much the same way as Americans on the Appalachian or Pacific Coast Trails.
+Although I've made it clear that camping is not my cup of tea, plenty of people do make their way along the long-distance trails in Britain camping in much the same way as Americans on the Appalachian or Pacific Coast Trails.
 It's not something I know anything about so all I can do is acknowledge that it is a popular possibility.